BardicDefense/purple-hack/README.md

 ## Healing

-Natural healing rates are dependent on the [lifestyle](#upkeep-lifestyle) you lead.
-A character leading a Comfortable lifestyle will recover 1 HP by resting overnight in a safe and comfortable location, and HP equal to their level per day of uninterrupted rest.
-A Poor lifestyle reduces your healing rate from daily to every two days, and a Wealthy lifestyle doubles your healing rate.
+A character will recover 1 HP by resting overnight in a safe and comfortable location, and HP equal to their level per day of uninterrupted rest.
+Even while adventuring, a character might get a comfortable night's rest (see [Wilderness Exploration > Rest Checks](#rest-checks) and naturally heal 1 HP.
 30 days of rest will return any character to full HP.

 ## Item Saving Throws